-The Router's LEDs are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right). locatoa on the none panel (the training in the second s

-Name Status Indication Off The device has a system error. ☆ (SYS) On The device is initialising.
+Name Status Indication On The device is powered on.
+U (Power) Off The device is powered off.
+Off The device has a system error.
+(SYS) On The device is initialising.
 Flashing The device is working properly.
-(Mirologo) Off The wireless function is disabled.
+Off The wireless function is disabled.
 Flashing The wireless function is enabled.
-Off There is no device linked to the corresponding port. ☐ (LAN 1-4) 2 (Internet) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port. ·C· (HCD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port. △ (WPS) Slow Flash A wireless device is connecting to the network by WPS function.
+Off There is no device linked to the corresponding port. ♀ (LAN 1-4) � (Internet) On There is a device linked to the corresponding port but there is no activity.
+Flashing There is an active device linked to the corresponding port.
+Off No storage device or printer is plugged into the USB port. ᡩ (USB) On A storage device or printer has connected to the USB port.
+Slow Flash A wireless device is connecting to the network by WPS function.
 This process will last in the first 2 minutes.
-On A wireless device has been successfully added to the network by WPS function.
+A (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.